Best Leg Workouts At The Gym

 Muscles Targeted: Quads, glutes, hamstrings, adductors, and abductors.

-How It Helps: Lateral lunges help with the strengthening of all of the muscles above.
+How It Helps: Side lunges help with the strengthening of all of the muscles above.
 They can also help promote better balance and coordination.
-It's not an easy exercise, but is definitely one to throw in your leg workouts at the gym.
+It's not an easy exercise, but it is definitely one to throw in your leg workouts at the gym.

 How To Do Lateral Lunges